 By Taxi: Another option is to take a taxi.
 A roundtrip taxi ride will cost roughly $75-100, so it’s not the most affordable option.
 Taxis are not the easiest to negotiate or deal with.
 We hardly ever use them because of the cost and hassle.

 By Colectivo: If you want to use public transportation to get to Xcacel Beach, you can hitch a ride on the colectivo bus.
 You’ll want to catch the bus going towards Playa del Carmen from Tulum.
 If you’re staying in Playa del Carmen, then you’ll want to get on the bus headed towards Tulum.
 It’s relatively easy to take the colectivo to Xcacel Beach, as both buses will stop right at the entrance.

 There are plenty of tropical beaches in the Yucatan Peninsula where you can easily spend a relaxing vacation.
 However, Playa Xcacel is one of the coolest places to visit because it’s so incredibly different from other beaches in the area.

 Sea Turtle Nesting Grounds

 If you’re hoping to spend some time with some of Mexico’s most charming residents, then make sure to visit Xcacel.
 Every year from April to October, you’ll find hundreds of sea turtles that come to the beach to breed and nest.

-During the nesting season, there are two main types of turtles that roam the beach.
+During the nesting season, two main types of turtles roam the beach.
 The first kind of turtle is the Chelonia mydas, or green sea turtle.
-These turtles can weigh up to 440 pounds and lay as many as 120 eggs each year.
+These turtles can weigh up to 440 pounds and lay as many as 120 eggs yearly.
 At Playa Xcacel Beach, you’ll also find Caretta caretta, or Loggerhead turtles, which are larger than their green sea turtle cousins.